submitted by Krista McKeeman, Executive Administrative Assistant/Project Officer, Rural Action Centre-CBDC East

 Rural Action Centres are one-stop-service centres in Alberton, Montague and Wellington where established businesses, start-ups, and community groups can access supports to help launch and grow their business or community economic development projects.

-The Montague Rural Action Center, along with CBDC East, initiated the project in partnership with the Department of Economic Growth, Tourism and Culture through the Canada-PEI Labour Market Agreements, ACOA, the PEI Department of Fisheries and Communities, and the Oyster Association.
+The Montague Rural Action Centre, along with CBDC East, initiated the project in partnership with the Department of Economic Growth, Tourism and Culture through the Canada-PEI Labour Market Agreements, ACOA, the PEI Department of Fisheries and Communities, and the Oyster Association.

 Training was offered in Charlottetown and Summerside for more than 30 participants, representing 16 small oyster processing plants.
 When COVID-19 hit, the Montague Rural Action Team quickly adjusted the training to include aggressive COVID-19 management strategies that will provide stringent controls.